walkingkindle/myblog/content/posts/now.md

 ## 27/05/2025

 **What I'm working on:** Going through these [CS 61C Berkley Lecture Playlist on YouTube](https://www.youtube.com/watch?v=9y_sUqHeyy8&list=PLhMnuBfGeCDM8pXLpqib90mDFJI-e1lpk&ab_channel=SatyakiranDuggina) which I'm extensively pairing with [Computer Systems: A Programmers' Perspective](https://www.cs.sfu.ca/~ashriram/Courses/CS295/assets/books/CSAPP_2016.pdf).Both are available online for free.
 It looks like this book, along with [Designing Data Intensive Systems](https://aleksadev.xyz/posts/dataintensivebooknotes/) is the best bang for the buck, so I'll be working on those and sharing what I learn in the upcoming weeks.

+## 02/06/2025

+**What I'm working on:** [Advent of code 2024](https://adventofcode.com/).
+This 25-day challenge is intriguing, thought-provoking and magical.
+A great way to sharpen up your coding skills.

+**What I'm reading:** [C# Data Structures and Algorhitms 2024, 2nd Edition](https://www.amazon.com/Data-Structures-Algorithms-efficient-applications/dp/1803248270) Brushing up on my basic C# knowledge after a failed interview.
+The book is very comprehensive, and easy to understand.
+For now, it mostly covers the very basics, most of which I've already known about.
+Hopefully going further it will get deeper as well.

+## 09/06/2025

+**What I'm working on:**[Advent of code 2024](https://adventofcode.com/).
+I've been locking in for these challenges every morning for the past few days.

+**What I'm reading:** Expanding my C# knowledge with [C# 12 in a Nutshell](https://www.amazon.com/C-12-Nutshell-Definitive-Reference/dp/1098147448).
+This 1500-page banger seems to cover everything I've possibly wanted to know about C# and .NET, but didn't know where to find.
+Both it's depth and width of concepts is astonishing.
+I am currently on chapter 4 here, Advanced C# Features, but it has already previously covered C# Types (including access modifiers, deeper on abstractions, generics).
+Some of the concepts are used less in real projects, but it's good to know that they exist at least.
+Terrific book so far.